background

 Some directors consider the Financial Statement for the Association one of the most intimidating tasks for a board member.
 Learn about Financial Statements with Bill Jackson, a CPA based in Melbourne, specializing in community association accounting.

-Our Coordinator of Client Services, David Batan, talks about failing to file a timely Corporate Report for your Association.
+Our Coordinator of Client Services, David Batan, talks about the risks of failing to file a timely Corporate Report for your Association.

 Matt Kuisle, Regional Executive Director of Reserve Advisors, discusses what associations need to know about budgets and reserves.